Lanottez/IC_BA_2020_BIA_A3/README.md

 * Contribution to revenue Qian
 * Growth rate over years Jiaxuan
 * Behaviour change over years: type of memebership, duration of membership, visiting in peak/off peak (that may be challenging) Jiaqi
-* Churn rate over years Mary
+* Churn rate over years Mary DONE except for age and club
-* Per club break down Mary

 * See the visitation pattern in general as a possible predictor for cacellation, as well as description (frequency and peak/off peak)